-- As the Competent Authority (CA) the FSA must establish procedures in accordance with the provisions of Article 148 of Regulation (EU) No 2017/625, for approving meat establishments under Regulation (EC) No 853/2004. - 4.
-Regulation (EC) No 853/2004 requires that food business establishments handling food of animal origin which falls under the categories for which Annex III lays down requirements must, with some exceptions, be approved by the CA. - For the purposes of these regulations, in accordance with Article 2 and 3 of Regulation (EC) No 178/2002 the following definitions apply: - 'food business' means any undertaking, whether for profit or not and whether public or private, carrying out any of the activities related to any stage of production, processing and distribution of food. - 'food business operator' means the natural or legal persons responsible for ensuring that the requirements of food law are met within the food business under their control. - 'food law' means the laws, regulations and administrative provisions governing food in general, and food safety in particular, whether at Community or national level; it covers any stage of production, processing and distribution of food, and also of feed produced for, or fed to, food-producing animals. - 'food' (or 'foodstuff') means any substance or product, whether processed, partially processed or unprocessed, intended to be, or reasonably expected to be ingested by humans.

-- Compliance with relevant requirements of Regulation (EC) No 853/2004 is required in addition to compliance with Regulation (EC) No 852/2004.
+- 3. As the Competent Authorities Authority (CA) the FSA and FSS must establish procedures in accordance with the provisions of Article 31(2) of Regulation (EC) No 882/2004, for approving meat establishments under Regulation (EC) No 853/2004. - 4.
+Regulation (EC) No 853/2004 requires that food business establishments handling food of animal origin which falls under the categories for which Annex III lays down requirements must, with some exceptions, be approved by the CA. - 5.
+For the purposes of these regulations, in accordance with Article 2 and 3 of Regulation (EC) No 178/2002 the following definitions apply: - 'food business' means any undertaking, whether for profit or not and whether public or private, carrying out any of the activities related to any stage of production, processing and distribution of food. - 'food business operator' means the natural or legal persons responsible for ensuring that the requirements of food law are met within the food business under their control. - 'food law' means the laws, regulations and administrative provisions governing food in general, and food safety in particular, whether at Community or national level; it covers any stage of production, processing and distribution of food, and also of feed produced for, or fed to, food-producing animals. - 'food' (or 'foodstuff') means any substance or product, whether processed, partially processed or unprocessed, intended to be, or reasonably expected to be ingested by humans. - 6.
+Compliance with relevant requirements of Regulation (EC) No 853/2004 is required in addition to compliance with Regulation (EC) No 852/2004.
 However, registration under Article 6(2) of Regulation (EC) No 852/2004 is not required for establishments subject to approval. - 7.
-Slaughterhouses, Cutting Plants and Game Handling Establishments require veterinary control and must be approved by the FSA in England, Wales and Northern Ireland. - Any co-located Cold store, Re-wrapping Establishment, Minced meat, Meat Preparations, Mechanically Separated Meat Establishment or Processing Plant are also approved by the FSA.
-When stand-alone, these establishments are approved by the relevant Local Authority (LA) or District Council (DC) in NI. - 9.
-Food Business Operators can find further guidance on food hygiene and other regulations for the UK Meat Industry in the Meat Industry Guide. - 10.
-The Meat Industry Guide has been produced in consultation with meat industry representatives for use by UK food businesses involved in the slaughter, cutting and processing of fresh meat, and especially those subject to veterinary control by the FSA in England and Wales; or the Department of Agriculture, Environment and Rural Affairs (DAERA) in Northern Ireland.
-It should be particularly helpful for prospective food businesses seeking an approval to start such operations.
-It is also an important reference for enforcement officials. - 11.
-The Meat Industry Guide provides non-binding advice on the legal requirements of the EU Food Hygiene Regulations and should be read in conjunction with the legislation itself (quoted in each chapter) with which businesses have to comply.
-The text should not be taken as an authoritative statement or interpretation of the law, as only the courts have this power.
+Slaughterhouses, Cutting Plants and Game Handling Establishments require veterinary control in accordance with Article 4(7) of Regulation (EC) No 854/2004 and must be approved by the FSA in England, Wales and Northern Ireland and by FSS in Scotland.

+- 9.8.
+Any co-located Cold store, Re-wrapping Establishment, Minced meat, Meat Preparations, Mechanically Separated Meat Establishment or Processing Plant are also approved by the FSA-or FSS.
+When stand-alone, these establishments are approved by the relevant Local Authority (LA) in Britain or District Council (DC) in NI. - 10.9.
+Food Business Operators can find further guidance on food hygiene and other regulations for the UK Meat Industry in the Meat Industry Guide6. - 11.10.
+The Meat Industry Guide has been produced in consultation with meat industry representatives for use by UK food businesses involved in the slaughter, cutting and processing of fresh meat, and especially those subject to veterinary control by the FSA in England and Wales; FSS in Scotland or the Department of Agriculture.